emilybarwinczak/project-2-pitches/README.md

-# Project 2 Pitch Guidelines
+# Travel Something
-Project Description and Pitch Guidelines for SEIR SEA P2
+(will name this soon I guess and hope)

 ---
 ## Project 2 Goals